Ewart G. Plank: European Theater

 On 9 May 1942, Plank became the deputy chief of staff of the new European Theater of Operations, United States Army (ETOUSA) Services of Supply, under the command of Major General John C. H. Lee.
+This vast logistical organization became the Communications Zone, or Com-Z on D-Day.
 Plank was promoted to colonel (AUS) on 1 July 1942, and on 20 August he became chief of staff of the Eastern Base Section in the UK, which, due to its relative flatness and proximity to Germany, was chiefly involved in the construction and support of airbases.
 He succeeded Colonel Cecil R. Moore as its commander on 16 September.
 His permanent (Regular Army) rank of major was upgraded to lieutenant colonel on 2 July 1943.

 Experience in Italy demonstrated the value of a logistical agency that worked closely with the army it was supporting, so in December 1943 an Advance Section (ADSEC) was organized under Plank's command; it was officially activated on 7 February 1944.
-In the initial stages of Operation Overlord, the Allied invasion of Normandy, ADSEC would be attached to the First Army, and would later take over the operation of base areas, supply dumps and communications from the First Army as it moved forward.
+In the initial stages of Operation Overlord, the Allied invasion of Normandy, ADSEC would be attached to the First Army, and would later take over the operation of base areas, supply dumps and communications from the First Army as it moved forward, the last Geographic Section of the Com-Z in support of advancing U.S. armies.
+By V-E Day there were ten Com-Z geographic sections.
 Plank was promoted to brigadier general (AUS) on 24 February 1944, and was awarded the Legion of Merit for his services as commander of the Eastern Base Section.